I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_vidpntargetmodeset_interface.md

 ## -description
-The DXGK_VIDPNTARGETMODESET_INTERFACE structure contains pointers to functions that belong to the <a href="display.vidpn_target_mode_set_interface">VidPn Target Mode Set interface</a>, which is implemented by the VidPN manager.
+The DXGK_VIDPNTARGETMODESET_INTERFACE structure contains pointers to functions that belong to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff570559">VidPn Target Mode Set interface</a>, which is implemented by the VidPN manager.